lsql-csv: A tool for CSV files data querying from the shell with short queries.

 Karel

-As you can see, we can reference named columns by a name.
-Named switch -n enables first-line headers.
-If named columns are enabled, each column has two names under &X - the number name &X.Y and the actual name &X.NAME.
+As you can see, we can reference named columns by the name.
+The named optional argument -n enables first-line headers.
+If first-line headers are enabled by the argument, each column has two names under &X - the number name &X.Y and the actual name &X.NAME.

-Now, we can select all columns with wildcard &1.*:
+Now, we can select all columns with a wildcard &1.*:

 lsql-csv -n 'people.csv, &1.*'